So What Do Germans Do On A Sunday When Everything Is Shut?!

 Just because shops aren’t open, doesn’t mean there isn’t anything to do.
 I am jealous of the more languid pace Sundays can have in Germany thanks to the less activity, but you can still be more active if you wish.

 In the video below, you can watch what Michael Müller, an Average German, does on a Sunday.
-It’s interesting and gives you some cultural insights.
+It provides an in-depth look at how Sundays are typically observed in Germany, emphasizing the cultural norms and traditions that make this day unique.

 If you are traveling in Germany on a Sunday, be aware that most shops will be shut.
 If you need essential items, look for gas stations (if you have a car) or train stations where you can find some shops open.

 Read more about Sunday rules in our guide to 12 things you should never do in Germany here and how Americans react when they first go to Germany here.
-You can also find all our guides to German culture here
+You can also find out what Germans do when they wake up in the mornings here, about typical German relationships here and all our guides to German culture here

 Sharon Gourlay in the Rhina Valley